baldurbjarnason/rehype-annotate/README.md

 # `rehype-annotate`

+## Version 1.0 and ESM support

+With version 1.0+ this module is [ESM only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c): Node 12+ is needed to use it and it must be imported instead of required.

+## Introduction

 This [`rehype`](https://github.com/rehypejs/rehype) plugin matches [W3C-style annotations](https://www.w3.org/TR/annotation-model/) to their targets in the parsed HTML file.
 It wraps text range selections in `mark` elements and adds attributes and hooks to matched locations that can be used in other processors or browser scripts to implement further behaviours.

 Note: this modifies the original tree and in some cases can add class attributes.
 Make sure to sanitise the tree afterwards.